“We can't solve problems by using the same kind of thinking we used when we created them ”

 I completed a three year post graduate diploma in Psychodynamic Counselling in 2008.
 Following this I worked part-time in GP surgeries and charities around London.

 In 2010 completed a further post graduate diploma in Cognitive Behavioural Therapy and have since been working full time as a CBT Therapist.
-In this capacity I provide treatment for depression and anxiety disorders such as OCD, generalised anxiety or post. traumatic stress disorder.
+In this capacity I provide treatment for depression and anxiety disorders such as OCD, generalised anxiety and PTSD.

 In 2016 I completed training in Interpersonal Psychotherapy with the Anna Freud Centre.
 IPT is an alternative treatment for depression with a strong evidence base and is also effective for bereavement.
 It has a strong focus on developing positive relationships.